What is a gallium scan?

 Nuclear medicine uses radioactive materials to create images of the body.
 These materials make radiation.
 Radiation is a kind of energy.
 Special machines are able to detect this energy.
 With this information, they can form an image of your body.

 A gallium scan uses gallium citrate.
 It’s a drug that has very small amounts of radioactive gallium.
 A day or two before your scan, your healthcare provider injects the gallium citrate into a vein in your arm.
 The gallium then travels all over your body.
 It builds up in any cells that are actively dividing, such as cancer cells.
 It also binds to cells and proteins involved in inflammation in your body.

-When you get the actual gallium scan, you will lie on your back on a scanner table for about an hour.
+When you receive the actual gallium scan, you will lie on your back on a scanner table for about an hour.
 A special camera can then detect where the gallium has built up in your body.
 It can then form an image to show where the cells of your body are reproducing the most.
 The scan might give your healthcare provider information about cancer, infection, or inflammation in your body.

 Why might I need a gallium scan?